eric-asare/ConnectionsLab/projectTwo/Documentation.md

       4. Can we have a link to go back to the LOBBY/ level selection
       5. What are we playing the against if it is not against each other?
 Can you add a Time pressure?
-      6. Is there a way to know the number of words left to type 7.Can you colour code based on player
+      6. Is there a way to know the number of words left to type
+      7. Can you colour code based on player
       8. Could you add an element of competition among the Users
       9. Could you separate clearly the words each player typed
       10. What happens if I type the same "correct" word.
 Is the score incremented or stays the same?
 (Prof :) )